Rencontres Trans Musicales: Beijing

 18 and 19 June 2005 at Chaoyang Park.
 A huge stage, 16 artists in front of 16 000 spectators for the first open air festival in the Chinese capital.

 Russia

 In 2010, concerts took place in Moscow and Saint Petersburg.
 Hip-Hop, jazz and electronic music were the main events.

 Trans on Tour

-Co-produced by the association Trans Musicales, Trans on Tour offers for the ninth year in a row, the opportunity for local bands to perform in the venues of the Great West.

-Kick-starting the festival, the main aim of this tour is to assist artists in developing their professionalism.
-The high point of this tour is a performance at the Trans Musicales for each participating band.
-The aim is to challenge aspiring artists with a stream of events requiring total immersion in a professional framework.

-Being on tour means many concert dates, in this case ending with a performance at a festival visited by professionals: this project is a life-size rehearsal for the life of a professional performer.

-Trans on Tour, conceived first as a boost to the local artistic scene, offers a wide range of tools to the bands: interviews at the beginning and the end of the tour, working time on the stage of the Ubu (local stage in Rennes), a regular follow-up by a specialised team, a promotional video and a dedicated stand at the festival's Village.
+Co-produced by the association Trans Musicales, Trans on Tour tours participating bands to perform, including a performance at Trans Musicales for each participating band.
+It interviews at the beginning and the end of the tour, working time on the stage of the Ubu (local stage in Rennes), a regular follow-up by a specialised team, a promotional video and a dedicated stand at the festival's Village.

-During this tour with its twenty bands - out of which eight are on an accompaniment program – each concert concludes with the performance of an artist recommended by the host venue.